zpoint/Redis-Internals/Object/hash/hash.md

 ### hash collisions

-the [SipHash 1-2](https://en.wikipedia.org/wiki/SipHash)(defined in `redis/src/siphash.c`) is used for redis hash function instead of the [murmurhash](https://en.wikipedia.org/wiki/MurmurHash) used in the previous redis version
+The [SipHash 1-2](https://en.wikipedia.org/wiki/SipHash)(defined in `redis/src/siphash.c`) is used for redis hash function instead of the [murmurhash](https://en.wikipedia.org/wiki/MurmurHash) used in the previous redis version

-according to the annotation in the redis source code, the speed of **SipHash 1-2** is the same as **Murmurhash2**, but the **SipHash 2-4** will slow down redis by a 4% figure more or less
+According to the annotation in the redis source code, the speed of **SipHash 1-2** is the same as **Murmurhash2**, but the **SipHash 2-4** will slow down redis by a 4% figure more or less

-the seed of the hash function is initlalized in the redis server start up
+The seed of the hash function is initlalized in the redis server start up

 	/* redis/src/server.c */
     char hashseed[16];
     getRandomHexChars(hashseed,sizeof(hashseed));
     dictSetHashFunctionSeed((uint8_t*)hashseed);

-because the **hashseed** is random generated, you are not able to predict the index of hash table for different redis instance, or for the same redis server after restart
+Because the **hashseed** is random generated, you are not able to predict the index of hash table for different redis instance, or for the same redis server after restart

 	hset AA zzz val2

 CPython use a [probing algorithm for hash collisions](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/dict/dict.md#hash-collisions-and-delete), while redis use single linked list

-If two key hash into the same index, they are stored as a single linked list, the latest inserted item in is the front
+If two keys hash into the same index, they are stored as a single linked list, the latest inserted item in is the front

 ![dict_collision](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/hash/dict_collision.png)